BattModels/asimtools/README.md

 Simulations are run by providing a `*calc_input.yaml` and `*sim_input.yaml` file which specify the calculator (and the environment it runs in) and the simulation parameters which are specific to the simulation being run.
+The recommended method for calling scripts is to use

+    path/to/asim_tools/scripts/asim_execute.py calc_input.yaml sim_input.yaml

+if you have specified `script` in the sim_input.yaml

-Once these are provided, a user defined or built-in script such as `eos.py` can be run using:
+Alternatively, a user defined or built-in script such as `eos.py` can be run using:

-    path/to/eos.py calc_input.py sim_input.py
+    path/to/eos.py calc_input.yaml sim_input.yaml

 ## Contributing